sklise/devise-capturable/README.md

 #### Add Janrain CSS

-The last thing you need to do is to add the Janrain CSS to your asset pipeline.
-Simply copy them to you `app/assets/stylesheets` folder for inclusion.
+Now add the Janrain CSS to your asset pipeline.
+Simply copy `janrain.css` and `janrain-mobile.css` to `app/assets/stylesheets`.

 #### Done!

 Now you're all good to go.

-By default Devise will now create a new instance of your user model when the user logs in for the first time, and just log in the user on following logins.
-The only property that Devise will save in the user model is the `email` address provided by Capture.
+By default Devise will now create a database record when the user logs in for the first time.
+On following logins, the user will just be logged in.
+The only property Devise will save in the user model is the `email` address provided by Capture.
 You can however change this (See "Changing Defaults")

 ## Automatic Setting